-Following completion of the condition survey, a program to monitor water levels at any suitable bores identified will be developed and incorporated in to the GMMP to enhance the monitoring network installed by KGL.
+A desktop bore suitability assessment has been completed (CloudGMS, 2021).
+The assessment identified that seven existing bores (RN002874, RN010121, RN010311, RN011107, RN012993, RN013677 and RN016283) could be accessed to obtain the information identified above.
+These bores have been included in Table 6-2, however, following the initial round of field measurements, the program to monitor water levels at any suitable 3rd party bores identified will be formally included in the GMMP to enhance the monitoring network installed by KGL.
 These bores will be used to detect whether levels are within the range of predicted drawdown.